berryworkshop/visualist-api/README.md

       Y88P   888  88888P'  "Y88888 "Y888888 888 888  88888P'  "Y888

-This program has been divided into three parts, each with a git installation.
+This program has been divided into four parts.

 * "api" is for Python (Flask) files and supporting libraries.
 * "web" is for a static (Vue) frontend.
 * "db" is for all database-related (Neo4J) files.
 * Docs is for general documentation concerning these items.

-No further stuff should be in this root folder, as it would be out of version control.
-Thanks.